planqtn/planqtn/DEVELOPMENT.md

 Setup on your personal repo the following secrets:

 - `DOCKERHUB_TOKEN` - get a personal access token from docker.io, ensure that it can read/write to your public repos
+- `VERCEL_ACCESS_TOKEN` - Create an access token for Github Actions - on the https://vercel.com/account/settings/tokens page, create a Github Access token and save it securely somewhere.
 - `SUPABASE_ACCESS_TOKEN` - get a personal Supabase access token at https://supabase.com/dashboard/account/tokens
 - and then the env vars in `hack/htn cloud print-env-vars`: